“The supreme accomplishment is to blur the line between work and play.” Arnold J. Toynbee

 In the age of tech it is important to understand what technical tools you have available to you.

 The easiest way to understand this is to actually do it.
 You can read about it till you’re blue in the face, but if you’re anything like me and barely technically inclined, the best thing to do is do it practically.
-Not only will you increase your technical skills, you will also have started your business without even realizing it!
+Not only will you increase your technical skills, you will also have created the foundations necessary to start an online business without even realizing it!

 You will be accomplishing 3 important steps at the same time: